 For the details, see this article on the science of gestures.

 Researchers have noted a correlation between child IQ scores and attachment status.
 For instance, one study of 36 middle-class mothers and their three-year-olds found that securely-attached children scored 12 points higher on the Stanford-Binet intelligence test than did insecurely attached children (Crandell and Hobson 1999).

 What’s responsible for this correlation?
 It’s possible that more intelligent children have an easier time forming secure attachments.
 For instance, more intelligent kids are probably better at interpreting their parents’ behavior and selecting the most appropriate response (Waters and Valenzuela 1999).

-But there is also experimental evidence suggesting that responsive parenting—which promotes secure attachments—contributes to higher IQ.
+But there is also evidence suggesting that responsive parenting—which promotes secure attachments—contributes to higher IQ.

-In these experiments, some mothers were randomly assigned to receive training in responsive parenting techniques.
+In experiments with families at high risk for poor child outcomes, researchers randomly assigned some mothers to receive training in responsive parenting techniques.
 The infants of trained mothers showed greater growth in cognitive skills than did the infants of control moms (Landry et al 2003; 2006).

 Mindsets for failure: Beliefs that hold your child back

 Does your child believe that intelligence is a fixed trait?

 Fascinating experiments indicate that what we believe about intelligence can impede our ability to learn.